 (b) where progress is deemed to be unsatisfactory by the graduate research coordinator or delegate

 (c) where the student has otherwise failed to comply with these Rules

 Submission and examination of a thesis

-10.(1) A student submitting a thesis for examination must submit relevant particulars on a form to be obtained at the Graduate Research School and must observe any guidelines set down by the Board regarding the preparation and subsequent disposal of the thesis.
+10.(1) A student submitting a thesis for examination must submit relevant information as directed by the Graduate Research School and must observe any guidelines set down by the Board regarding the preparation and subsequent disposal of the thesis.

 (2) A thesis submitted for examination must be accompanied by a declaration signed by the student that—

 (a) all sources are acknowledged; and

 (b) the thesis has not previously been accepted for any other degree in this or another institution; and